hiinaspace/animutools/README.md

 - attempts to detect the jp language and eng subs for annoying EraiRaws rips.
   You may still need to specify the `--subtitle_index` still.

-### chilloutVR workarounds
+### AVPro progressive mp4 buffering problem and workarounds

-For some reason chilloutVR's AVPro configuration has severe problems with the usual progressive mp4s.
-On initial load, it makes a huge burst of range requests throughout the file, like it's looking for something.
-This burst seems to throw off the audio sync, as the video gets delayed a few seconds, and you have to toggle the network sync on and off to get AVPro to reload the video and (hopefully) sync the audio correctly.
+For some reason AVPro has severe problems with the usual progressive mp4s.
+On initial load, it makes a very quick burst of range requests throughout the file then continues to make very tiny powers of two byte ranges rather than proper chunked streaming.

+This burst of requests and its usual latency as the origin struggles to serve them throws off the audio sync, as the video gets delayed a few seconds.
+If your mp4 files are proxied by cloudflare, the initial latency on load (and thus the audio desync) is made even worse, up to CVR's 5 second loading timeout triggering and breaking playback completely.
+In CVR, you have to toggle the network sync on and off to get AVPro to reload the video and (hopefully) sync the audio correctly.
+VRChat seems to handle the problem a bit better.
+If the overall bitrate of the stream is low enough (<1500kbps or so), video playback is generally okay, but that's a restrictive bitrate for e.g. 1080p.

+This problem occurs in both ChilloutVR, VRChat, and AVPro's standalone unitypackage trial version, so I think it is actually AVPro's fault.
 I did some more research on the [feedback board thread][0].

 [0]: https://feedback.abinteractive.net/p/disable-avpro-s-use-low-latency-by-default-expose-as-toggle

-However, I did find a workaround by encoding videos as segmented .TS files with HLS playlists, which work fine.
-Use the `--hls` option with `fenc` and specify your output as `somefile.m3u8`, and you'll get both the playlist and a similarly named `.ts` file in the same directory.
-If you serve both over HTTP and paste the .m3u8 file into the CVR video player, it should work.
+However, I did find a workaround by encoding videos as an HLS vod playlists, which work fine.
+If you use the `--hls` option and/or specify your output as `somefile.m3u8`, then `fenc` will create a directory `somefile.m3u8.ts`, encode your video into small segments, and output the m3u8 file.
+If you both the .ts segment dir and the playlist over HTTP and paste the .m3u8 file into the CVR/VRC video player, it should work.

-It is more annoying since there are two files, and if you just want to test the file beforehand, you'll have to use VLC or mpv (can't just stick the m3u8 url into your browser).
+It is more annoying since there are a bunch of segment files, and if you just want to test the file beforehand, you'll have to use VLC or mpv (can't just stick the m3u8 url into your browser).
 But better than broken playback I guess.

 The HLS encode only has a single resolution, no other source sets.
 TODO it might be nice to try encoding like a 360p version along with the original though, for the internet-challenged among us.

+Another workaround I tried was using .mkv muxing instead of .mp4.
+This somehow sidesteps the bad buffering behavior.
+However, if the .mkv is proxied by cloudflare, its agressive edge cache will request and load the entire file first, generally triggering the same audio desync.
+So the least bad solution still seems to be multi-file HLS.

+The usual trick of using dropbox public file hosting seems to also sidestep this issue.
+Maybe their http servers are just better configured than mine.
+I swear this all worked better with my exact same nginx configuration and encoding settings before though.
+It's all so tiresome.

 ## allanime.py